-The State Association shall have power to employ such personnel and to acquire and own such equipment as may be necessary for carrying out the objectives of the Association.
+The Association shall have power to employ such personnel and to acquire and own such real property, personal property, vehicles, and other such equipment as may be necessary for carrying out its objectives.
 The Association shall represent the Soil and Water Conservation Districts in the State of Illinois.
-The Association Board shall elect a board member and alternate to the National Association of Conservation Districts.
-The NACD Board member and Alternate shall be an elected director from a District in good standing.
-The Association shall have the power to enter into agreement with interested groups and agencies as may be necessary to carry out the purpose and objectives of the organization.
+The Association shall have the power to enter into agreement with interested groups and agencies, take all other actions as reasonably necessary to carry out the purpose and objectives of the organization.